On the Arrow of Time and Organized Complexity in the Universe: An Application of This Law to the Fine-Tuning Problem

+Our explanation is grounded in an objectively formulated emergent law, the law of increasing complexity, which utilizes the mathematically defined notion of organized complexity (OC).
+It does not rely on subjective or anthropocentric ideas such as the anthropic principle or teleological arguments.

-This explanation prescribes a natural emergent relationship between microscopic and macroscopic laws.
-The fine-tuning objective in this explanation, {\it the emergence of the law of increasing complexity, is clearly defined} by Definitions 2 and 3.
-The creation of life is just a phenomenon in this universe.
-However, the emergence of this macroscopic law would be a more fundamental and profound property of this universe, which would lead to life, the blocks and environments that life requires, and various kinds of complex organizations.
-The universe is more likely fine-tuned for a fundamental property than just a phenomenon.
-That is, {\it the emergence of this macroscopic law would be more plausible than life} as the objective for which the universe is fine-tuned.
-Hence, this explanation answers the question given in Section I.B.
+This explanation suggests a natural emergent relationship between fundamental and macroscopic laws.
+The emergence of life is just one phenomenon among many; the emergence of this macroscopic law represents a more fundamental and profound property of the universe, paving the way for life, its required environments, and a diverse array of complex organizations.
+It is more plausible that the universe is fine-tuned for a fundamental property rather than a specific, local phenomenon like life.